bubblesub/bubblesub/docs/doc.md

 |<kbd>Ctrl+V</kbd> | subtitles grid | <code><a href="#user-content-cmd-paste-subs">paste-subs</a> -t selected --after</code> |

 # Default commands
-### <a name="cmd-audio-commit-sel"></a>`audio/commit‑sel`
-Commits the spectrogram selection into the current subtitle.
-The selected subtitle start and end times is synced to the current spectrogram selection boundaries.
 ### <a name="cmd-audio-place-sel-at-current-video-frame"></a>`audio/place‑sel‑at‑current‑video‑frame`
 Realigns the selection to the current video frame.
 The selection start is placed at the current video frame and the selection size is set to the default subtitle duration.
 ### <a name="cmd-audio-scroll-spectrogram"></a>`audio/scroll‑spectrogram`